 Speech-language pathologist (SLP): This health care professional specializes in communication and swallowing disorders.
 An SLP helps patients regain their speaking, swallowing, and oral motor skills after cancer treatment that affects the head, mouth, and neck.

 Audiologist: A medical professional who treats and manages hearing problems.

 Psychologist/psychiatrist: These mental health professionals address the emotional, psychological, and behavioral needs of the person with cancer and the patient's family.

 Social worker: This health care professional provides counseling for patients, family members, and support groups.
 A social worker may also arrange family meetings, help with practical issues like transportation, and connect patients with local resources.

-Cancer care teams include a variety of other health care professionals, such as physician assistants, pharmacists, counselors, and others.
+Cancer care teams include a variety of other health care professionals, such as physician assistants, nurse practitioners, pharmacists, counselors, and others.
 It is extremely important for this team to create a comprehensive treatment plan before treatment begins.
 People may need to be seen by several specialists before a treatment plan is fully developed.

 Many cancers of the head and neck can be cured, especially if they are found early.
 Although eliminating the cancer is the primary goal of treatment, preserving the function of the nearby nerves, organs, and tissues is also very important.
 When planning treatment, doctors consider how treatment might affect a person’s quality of life, such as how a person feels, looks, talks, eats, and breathes.

-Descriptions of the common types of treatments used for head and neck cancer are listed below.
+The common types of treatments used for head and neck cancer are described below.
 Your care plan may also include treatment for symptoms and side effects, an important part of cancer care.